pdebuyl/brownian_bug_fluid/code/README.md

 **Compilation information for C++ and R**

+Simulation were run with C++, with the following configuration:

 ```
 g++ (Ubuntu 5.4.0-6ubuntu1~16.04.12) 5.4.0 20160609
 ```

 with compilation flags -O3 -std=c++11 and library GSL v.2.6.

-We used R version v.3.6.3 with package expint v.0.1-7 for the figure.
+We used R version v.3.6.3 with package expint v.0.1-7 for the figures.